chucktee/Share/README.md

 # Share
-99% of what I write I cannot share as it's for clients burdened with NDA's and copyrights, but what I can share I'm going to start posting in this repo.
+Unfortunately, 99% of what I write I cannot share as it's for clients burdened with NDA's and copyrights.
+What I can share, I'm going to start posting in this repo.
+Enjoy!

 ###Arduino/Chucks_GPS_2010.pde
 ![alt tag](images/1000w.png)